abcodeworks/WebShortcut-PC/debian/README.md

 ----------------------
 - Commands to build the installer (run in this sequence).
-Note that the lintian command gives some warnings, but I am ignoring them: cd debian rm -R package/DEBIAN/control~ sudo find package/usr -type d -exec chmod 755 {} \;
+Note that the lintian command gives some warnings, but I am ignoring them:
+  Build WebShortcutLaunch.jar and put it into a folder "package/usr/share/java" folder. cd debian rm -R package/DEBIAN/control~ sudo find package/usr -type d -exec chmod 755 {} \;